Monday, 10 December 2018

 Securities and Insurance Products are NOT deposits, are NOT FDIC insured, are NOT bank guaranteed, are NOT insured by any federal government agency and may LOSE value.
 The content provided is for informational purposes only.
 Neither BBVA Compass, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial advisor about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA Compass or any of its affiliates.
 Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA Compass does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.

 Generation Z — those ages 14 to 21 — is shaping up to be a generation of money-savvy savers.
-Find out more about these frugal youngsters' attitudes about money and how they are already saving for the future.
+Find out more about these frugal youngsters' attitudes about money.

 Getting accepted to college is exciting but paying for college is daunting.
 Follow these 7 tips to help ensure you don't get in over your head in loans!